 It usually take 18 months to complete this apprenticeship during which you will participate in training, development and on-going review activities.
 These typically include:

-Dynamic Training will support you to complete the Level 3 Diploma in maternity and paediatric support during the on-programme phase of your apprenticeship.
+Dynamic Training will support you to complete the Level 3 Diploma in Healthcare Support (children & young peoples support pathway) during the on-programme phase of your apprenticeship.

 Your apprenticeship will cover values and behaviours and provide knowledge and core skills for: